 I am a highly specialised psychotherapist with more than a decade of experience working with hundreds of clients, both within the NHS and in private practice.

-I offer psychological support and coaching for a range of emotional and psychological challenges, including anxiety, depression, addiction, bipolar, BPD, low self-esteem and relationship issues.
+I offer psychological support and coaching for a wide range of emotional and psychological challenges—including anxiety, depression, addiction, bipolar disorder, BPD, low self-esteem, and relationship issues—with the option to work with a trusted male therapist if that feels right for you.

 0203 576 1750